swusjask/swusjask.github.io/_posts/2024-10-08-quotient-polynomial-ring-and-isomorphism.md

 **Theorem 2.** Multplicative group of $Z_p[x]/\langle f(x) \rangle$ for some irreducible polynomial $f(x)$ with degree $n$ is isomorphic to $\mathbb{Z}_{p^n - 1}^*$.

->**Remark:** For the following theorems, I still do not formally proof it yet (only guessing and some rough intuition).
-But after experimenting with some property, I am pretty sure that the theorem is indeed true.
-Some correction or suggestion are welcome.

 **Theorem 3.** If $n=pq$, where $p$ and $q$ are prime, and suppose $f(x)$ is irreducible in $\mathbb{Z}_n[x]$.
 Then $\mathbb{Z}_n[x]/\langle f(x) \rangle \cong \mathbb{Z}_p[x]/\langle f(x) \rangle \times \mathbb{Z}_q[x]/\langle f(x) \rangle$.

 **Theorem 4.** If $R$ is ring and $p(x)$ and $q(x)$ relatively prime (the common divisor is unit) for $p(x), q(x) \in R[x]$.
 Then $R[x]/ \langle p(x)q(x) \rangle \cong R[x]/\langle p(x) \rangle \times R[x]/\langle q(x) \rangle$.